ContemporaryInsanity/RacketScience/README.md

 ## Boogie Bay

 You've seen flying faders, with Boogie Bay you have sliding sockets for all of your wire wobbling needs.
-Also doubles up as a voltage indicator, right click for range menu, though BB H8 is currently full scale -10 to +10 volts only.
+These modules also double up as voltage indicators, right click on the vertical 2 channel BB for range menu, BBH8 range can be selected for each channel by clicking on the individual voltage labels, also BBH8 has invisible scribble strips, click on an underscore to enter text to describe each channel.

 ## Vector Victor